 Our journal production standards are high quality, and our annual print edition comes out every spring.
 We have no restrictions as to form, but strongly prefer poems of under 50 lines.
 Crosswinds considers poems from seasoned writers to newer voices and sponsors an annual poetry contest with $1,350.00 in awards.
 The contest is judged by well-regarded poets.
 For guidelines, visit our contest page.

-First Prize: $1,000 – Jack Cooper of California for Of Longing
+First Prize: $1,000 – James Cooper for Driving at Night in October

-Second Prize: $250 – AE Hines of Oregon for Financial Advisor
+Second Prize: $250 – Heather Treseler for Shorelines

 The Crosswinds staff: